0neTX/BOT.Torrent/README.md

     restart: unless-stopped
 ```

+## Generating Telegram API keys

+Before working with Telegram's API, you need to get your own API ID and hash:

+1. Go to https://my.telegram.org/ and login with your phone number.
+2. Click under API Development tools.
+3. A *Create new application* window will appear.
+Fill in your application details.
+There is no need to enter any *URL*, and only the first two fields (*App title* and *Short name*) can currently be changed later.
+4. Click on *Create application* at the end.
+Remember that your **API hash is secret** and Telegram won't let you revoke it.
+Don't post it anywhere!

+## Creating a Telegram Bot

+1. Open a conversation with [@BotFather](https://telegram.me/botfather) in Telegram
+2. Use the /newbot command to create a new bot.
+The BotFather will ask you for a name and username, then generate an authorization token for your new bot.
+   The name of your bot is displayed in contact details and elsewhere.
+   The Username is a short name, to be used in mentions and telegram.me links.
+Usernames are 5-32 characters long and are case insensitive, but may only include Latin characters, numbers, and underscores.
+Your bot's username must end in ‘bot’, e.g. ‘tetris_bot’ or ‘TetrisBot’.
+   The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw that is required to authorize the bot and send requests to the Bot API.
+Keep your token secure and store it safely, it can be used by anyone to control your bot.

 # LICENCIA

 Este programa es software GRATUITO: puedes redistribuirlo y/o modificar bajo los términos de la Licencia Pública General GNU publicada por la Free Software Foundation, ya sea la versión 3 de la Licencia, o (a su elección) cualquier versión posterior.